microsoft/MixedRealityToolkit-Unity/Documentation/README_Pointers.md

 **NOTE:** Only items with _Near Interaction Touchable_ components will respond to the poke pointer.

+#### Poke Pointer Properties
+- distBack - how far input point can go behind surface before release event occurs
+- distFront - how far input point needs to be in front of surface before press event occurs
+- debounceThreshold - once touching, the distance back hand needs to be pulled from surface before a touch release occurs.

 #### Configuring NearInteractionTouchable
 When configuring your _Near Interaction Touchable_, make sure to configure the _localForward_ parameter to point out of the front of the button or other object you wish to make touchable.
 Also make sure that the touchable's _bounds_ matches the bounds of your touchable object.